tdulcet/Benchmarking-Tool/README.md

                         Perform at most NUM runs for each command.
 Default: no limit -r <NUM>        Runs
                         Perform exactly NUM runs for each command.
 If this option is not specified, it will automatically determines the number of runs.
+    -s <command>    Setup
+                        Execute command before each set of runs.
+This is useful for compiling your software with the provided parameters, or to do any other work that should happen once before a series of benchmark runs, not every time as would happen with the prepare option.
     -p <command>    Prepare
                         Execute command before each run.
 This is useful for clearing disk caches, for example.
 The prepare option can be specified once for all commands or multiple times, once for each command.
 In the latter case, each preparation command will be run prior to the corresponding benchmark command.
     -c <command>    Cleanup